hm21/camera_macos_plus/example/README.md

 # camera_macos_example

-Demonstrates how to use the camera_macos plugin.
+Demonstrates how to use the camera_macos_plus plugin.

 ## Getting Started